SQA-Robo-Lab/Arduino-Car/readme.md

 The hardware in use is the following:
 * 1 Arduino Mega 2560 Rev3
 * 1 Arduino Nano Rev3
-* 1 chassis with simple 4 DC motors
+* 1 chassis with 4 simple DC motors
 * 1 motor controller L298N
 * 1 WiFi shield ESP8266-01S
 * 3 infrared sensors KY-033
-* N ultrasonic distance sensors HC-SR04
+* N ultrasonic distance sensors HC-SR04 (tdb)
 * ...many cables, glue and a breadboard

 It can be powered by any 12V power source - for mobility reasons, a 3 cell LiPo battery is used in our current set-up.